HTTP Request Stubbing Techniques

 server.events.on('response:mocked', ({ request, response }) => {

-const parsed = UserSchema.safeParse(response.body);
+const parsed = UserSchema.safeParse(body);

 if (!parsed.success) {